-KELLY offers an additional 12 month warranty if the machine is registered within 2 months of purchasing the machine.
-Machine registrations can be completed by the customer or dealer on the KELLY website or the KELLY supplied warranty registration form in the operator manual.
+If the machine is registered within 2 months of delivery to the customer and all documentation is returned as per the Terms and Conditions of KELLY extended Warranty Offer, KELLY then offers an additional 36-month framework warranty.
+Machine registrations can be completed by the customer or dealer on the KELLY website or by returning the registration form in the KELLY operators manual.

-The KELLY warranty policy does not cover misuse, modifications, damage during transit or product that has not been maintained per the KELLY maintenance procedures outlined in the relevant product manual.
+The KELLY warranty policy does not cover incorrect assembly after handover to the purchaser, misuse, modifications, damage during transit, nor product that has not been maintained as per the KELLY maintenance procedures outlined in the relevant product manual.
 Failure to properly maintain the machine or blatant misuse shall result in the warranty being null and void.